shaman4ik14/SPRING_2022_lab2/README.md

 **json_navigate.py** - program for working with json
 ## Installation
-You have to install (json_navigate.py) and (all other files are required to create the server) Use the package manager pip to install folium and geopy
+You have to install (json_navigate.py) and (all other files are required to create the server)
 ## Usage
 ### json_navigate:
 ```bash